notgarryy/statistics-calculator/README.md

 - Visualize scatter plot with the regression line

 ## Notes
+This project was also created when I had just learned about front-end development.
 This project is not 100% complete, and there are no plans to finish it, as the university course has already been completed.
 Therefore, further development or maintenance is not intended.

+The calculator can be accessed at: https://notgarryy.github.io/tugas-besar-probstat/

 [notgarryy]